mperlet/pomsky/Readme.md

 #### Warning

 There is **no security** logic in pomsky and it is not at all suitable for production!
-So if you run pomsky as root (not recommended) all commands will be executes as root.
+So if you run pomsky as root (not recommended) all commands will be executed as root.

 ## What do i need?